troubalex/11ty-blog/site/posts/2022-06-11-tea-or-coffee.md

 I was reminded of this today at work when a coworker told me about how hard it can be for them to make their opinions heard and to have their needs acknowledged by their teammates.
 They are the only “guesser” among “askers”.

-We often collaborate with people with communication styles different from ours.
-Especially for us who grew up in ask cultures, it can be hard even to notice the subtle hints that our coworkers from guess cultures drop.
-Not to mention how big of a struggle it is to not run over those colleagues by flat-out asking them to do something.
+As the current trend for remote work in our industry is unlikely to slow down anytime soon, our teams are becoming more and more culturally diverse.
+It makes our work environment a lot more exciting and challenging at the same time.

+When we collaborate with people with communication styles different from our own, we should be aware of these differences.
+We “askers” need to be more mindful of what we might be missing when the “guessers” around us are trying to tell us something, and we need to pay attention to the “guessers” inclination to comply with every request we may throw at them.

+Because there is a risk of implicit power asymmetries when we as “askers” work with “guessers”, I believe it’s up to us from asking cultures to make the first step and give space to those from guessing cultures.
+We will all be happier for it.

+## Epilogue

 After almost 15 years in Norway, I have finally learned to pad everything I ask for with disclaimers that make it very clear that it is okay to say no, but I am still struggling with the subtle hints and non-answers – often resounding nos – that go straight over my head.

-## Epilogue

-Apparently, the coffee or tea situation is a common occurrence in Norway.
-The national broadcaster even [made a skit about it](https://youtu.be/zfzhJfH4RDU).
+The coffee or tea situation is so common in Norway that the national broadcaster even [made a skit about it](https://youtu.be/zfzhJfH4RDU).